 Warning: This option is deprecated and will be removed in a future version of BIND.

-Grammar: auto-dnssec ( allow | maintain | off ); // deprecated auto-dnssec allow; permits keys to be updated and the zone fully re-signed whenever the user issues the command rndc sign zonename.
+Grammar: auto-dnssec (allow | maintain | off); // deprecated

 Permits varying levels of automatic DNSSEC key management.

 Zones configured for dynamic DNS may use this option to allow varying levels of automatic DNSSEC key management.
 There are three possible settings: